 Dealing with a Positive COPD Diagnosis

 For those who have been recently diagnosed with COPD, knowing what’s ahead can be difficult to wrap one’s mind around.
 However, in the case of COPD, knowing about the existence of the disease at its earliest stages are crucial to mitigating the gradual damage as much as possible.
 Regardless of whatever stage you may have been diagnosed, it’s important to remember that each individual with COPD is uniquely different in how their disease will progress and affect them.
 With that in mind, at any stage of COPD diagnosis, it’s never too late.
 Changing your lifestyle can be incredibly difficult, but it’s far from impossible.
 Quit smoking immediately, avoid hazardous respiratory conditions, improve your diet and seek treatment.

 Knowing what’s ahead is critical in developing an efficient treatment plan for COPD.
-Although the daily symptoms and exacerbations of COPD can be beyond challenging, new discoveries are being made every day in the field of stem cell research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
+Although the daily symptoms and exacerbations of COPD can be beyond challenging, new discoveries are being made every day in the field of cellular research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
 Whether changing one’s diet, consistently exercising or quitting smoking, improving one’s personal health is the best form of preventative treatment available.
-It may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy may affect disease progression and may improve quality of life and pulmonary function.
+It may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy may affect disease progression and may improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.